Medication overuse headache develops most often in people who have migraines or a tension-type headache.

 (See also Overview of Headache Overview of Headache A headache is pain in any part of the head, including the scalp, upper neck, face, and interior of the head.
 Headaches are one of the most common reasons people visit a doctor.
 Headaches interfere... read more .)

 If certain medications are taken frequently or every day to treat occasional headaches, headaches may start to occur more often and become chronic.

 Medication overuse headache occurs 1 to 2% of the general population.
 It is more common among women than men.

-Most people with this type of headache are taking headache drugs for migraines or tension-type headaches, They are taking too much of the drug or taking it too often, usually because the drug is not effectively relieving their pain.
+Most people with this type of headache are taking headache medications for migraines or tension-type headaches, They are taking too much of the medication or taking it too often, usually because the medication is not effectively relieving their pain.